Yellow Diarrhea in Chickens: 15 Causes

 - fowl cholera – a widespread severe bacterial disease caused by the Pasteurella multocida bacteria.
 Causes blood poisoning and chronic infections in chickens.
 It’s also contagious to humans.
 Vaccines for fowl cholera are available.
 In the acute form, it can cause sudden death.
 It’s difficult to eradicate in a flock, so many chicken owners depopulate and restart with a new flock.

-- Chronic Respiratory Disease (CRD) – a common worldwide respiratory disease caused by Mycoplasma gallisepticum bacteria, regularly seen in backyard chickens.
+- Chronic Respiratory Disease (CRD) – a common worldwide respiratory system disease caused by Mycoplasma gallisepticum bacteria, regularly seen in backyard chickens.
 Infected chickens are making gurgling sounds, sneezing, gasping, and coughing.
 This can co-occur with eye infections.
 Some sources report yellow diarrhea in chickens in cases with complications.

 - chlamydiosis – an infection with Chlamydia bacteria, the same bacteria that can infect humans.
 The symptoms vary, and some birds are asymptomatic.
 A common symptom is a yellow-green diarrhea.